-BIOL 5512 -Vascular Plants This course introduces the student to the structure and development of vegetative and reproductive organs of vascular plants, especially those associated with angiosperms and gymnosperms.
-BIOL 5513 - Mammalian Physiology This course will emphasize the homeostatic mechanisms of such organ systems as cardiovascular, nervous, gastrointestinal, respiratory and genital urinary.
-BIOL 5514 - Biological Chemistry This course is a study of the biologically important compounds and their formation and reactions in living systems.
-BIOL 5515-Selected Topics in Biology This course will enhance and reinforce biological concepts and principles for biology teachers.
-Emphasis will also be placed on biology methodology and computer utilization for middle grades and secondary teachers.
-BIOL 5516 -Innovative Developments in Biology This course will address biological concepts in the areas of cell biology, genetics and metabolism for middle grades and secondary teachers.
-Emphasis will be placed on increasing teachers' knowledge and understanding in identifying, applying and analyzing recent biology concepts, processes and principles and increasing teachers' understanding and skills in using the methods of science through the use of open-ended investigations.
-BIOL 5517-Selected Topics in Ecology This course will address ecological concepts in northern, middle and coastal areas of Georgia for middle grades and secondary teachers.
-Emphasis will be placed on addressing current ecological issues that incorporate hands-on field activities into the learning process.
-BIOL 5518-Biotechnology This course will emphasize the study of gene structure and regulation.
-Consideration will be given to DNA structure and replicating, RNA transcription and processing, protein synthesis and the mechanisms which regulate gene expression.
-Emphasis will be placed on the study of the above topic using application of the new biotechnology.

-Particular attention will be placed on the identification, selection and use of materials for correlating the study of plants with other subjects.
-The teacher will develop a base of knowledge that will enhance his/her effectiveness in planning and executing laboratory and field exercises in botany that complement lecture presentation.
+BIOL 5512 -Vascular Plants 3(3-0) This course introduces the student to the structure and development of vegetative and reproductive organs of vacially those associated with angiosperms and gymnosperms. ascular plants, espe- BIOL 5513 - Mammalian Physiology 3(3-0) This course will emphasize the homeostatic mechanisms of such organ systems as cardiovascular, nervous, ga ratory and genital urinary. strointestinal, respi- BIOL 5514 - Biological Chemistry 3(3-0) This course is a study of the biologically important compounds and their formation and reactions in living sys stems.
+BIOL 5515 -Selected Topics in Biology 3(3-0) This course will enhance and reinforce biological concepts and principles for biology teachers.
+Emphasis wil biology methodology and computer utilization for middle grades and secondary teachers.
+I also be placed on BIOL 5516 -Innovative Developments in Biology 3(3-0) This course will address biological concepts in the areas of cell biology, genetics and metabolism for middle ary teachers.
+Emphasis will be placed on increasing teachers' knowledge and understanding in identifying, appl recent biology concepts, processes and principles and increasing teachers' understanding and skills in using the through the use of open-ended investigations. lying and analyzing BIOL 5517-Selected Topics in Ecology 3(3-0) This course will address ecological concepts in northern, middle and coastal areas of Georgia for middle gra teachers.
+Emphasis will be placed on addressing current ecological issues that incorporate hands-on field activiti process.
+BIOL 5518 -Biotechnology 3(3-0) This course will emphasize the study of gene structure and regulation.
+Consideration will be given to DNA string, RNA transcription and processing, protein synthesis and the mechanisms which regulate gene expression placed on the study of the above topic using application of the new biotechnology.
+BIOL 5519 -Plant Biology 3(3-0) Particular attention will be placed on the identification, selection and use of materials for correlating the study subjects.
+The teacher will develop a base of knowledge that will enhance his/her effectiveness in planning and e and field exercises in botany that complement lecture presentation.
+BIOL 5520 - Evolution and the Nature of Science 3(3-0) The nature of science and the fundamentals governing its origin will be presented in relation to current pro maintenance of life on earth.
+Special emphasis will be placed on the interaction of biological and cultural evolution tives to extinction that challenge contemporary man.
+CHEM 5501-Inorganic Chemistry 3(3-0) This course will emphasize periodic relationship of the elements and their compounds, including those less tered.
+Bonding, reaction mechanism, complexes and stereochemistry are among the topics discussed. commonly encoun- CHEM 5502 - Organic Chemistry Organic chemistry is the study of the structure and reactivities of organic compounds, including a discussion ture-spectral interpretation. of molecular struc- CHEM 5503 -Analytical Chemistry This course will emphasize solution equilibrium as applied to volumetric and gravimetric analysis.
+Methodolo analysis and absorption spectroscopy separation will be investigated, also. gies of selective ion